BuzzFeed Case Study: The Buzzfeed Story (Beyond Cute Cats and Memes)

 Found Success with Tasty and the Spin-off Appliances

 The launch of Tasty was actually one of the experiments to host content directly on a social network instead of sending people to their website.
 Why?
-Because around that time, Facebook’s algorithm was such that it favored anything that kept people ON Facebook.
-Clearly, other than mastering how the human psychology works (content going viral etc. because people prefer it) they were also working on platform-specific content.
+Because around that time, Facebook’s algorithm favored anything that kept people ON Facebook.
+Clearly, other than mastering how human psychology works (content going viral, etc. because people prefer it) they were also working on platform-specific content.

-Earlier this year, BuzzFeed Commerce, the product-run lab expanded the business by creating their own line of Tasty cookware.
-Now, they sell it exclusively through Walmart, starting @$4.44 and going as high as $149.
+Earlier this year, BuzzFeed Commerce, the product-run lab expanded the business by creating its own line of Tasty cookware.
+Now, they sell it exclusively through Walmart, starting @ $4.44 and going as high as $149.
 It’s an excellent pick-off from their customizable Tasty cookbook that sold enough to become a New York Times bestseller!

 But, why did this media brand decide to diversify?

 One of the reasons, besides reinventing themselves, is that they aren’t really meeting their ad revenue targets from Facebook, etc. Peretti has even expressed his disappointment and took a dig at Facebook and Google in one of the interviews with Recode.
 According to him, Facebook and Google have distorted the media ecosystem by hoovering up most of the digital ad revenue and putting “high-quality creators at a financial disadvantage”.
 Watch the whole video below.

 Remember the What City Should You Actually Live In quiz?
 As of today, it sits at 41.6 million views and counting.
 Such is the craze for quizzes.
 We still have our Facebook feeds plastered with them.
 Wonder why?
 That’s because BuzzFeed quizzes evoke all sorts of emotions, are fun, and always about “YOU”.
 Even if the results may lack depth or are considered frivolous, people still take them because they still believe in the ‘unexpected’ aspect of results.